pranay-pathania/PizzaDeliveryWebApp/README.md

 ### Credits (because I was lazy to make up names and reviews)
 1. Pizza names and pictures have been taken from [Dominos India](https://www.dominos.co.in/).
 Please don't come after me.
 2. Reviews in the slider on reviews page have been taken from [reviews on Consumer Affairs](https://www.consumeraffairs.com/food/dominos.html)
+3. The company name has been taken from [this website](https://businessnamegenerator.com/pizza-business-name-generator-guide-ideas/)

 ---